This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- It can make your house smell SOOO good.
-Its scent is a warm-vanilla-cinnamon-pumpkin-y aroma that’s better (and more all-natural) than any fall candle that I have bought!
+- It makes your house smell SOOO good.
+Its scent is a warm-vanilla-cinnamon-pumpkin-y aroma that’s better (and more all-natural) than any fall candle!

 - It serves 15+ people.
 It’s a great recipe for large groups.

-- I made it 2 hours before the group got there so I wasn’t scrambling to put it together as people arrived.
+- You can make it up to 2 hours before your event, so you’re not scrambling to put it together as guests arrive.

 - The taste rivals any coffee shop‘s pumpkin latte.
 It’s warm and sweet with a hint of pumpkin flavor.